rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 | B |Strong Bike | *Yes* |
 | C |Strong Run | *No* |

-### Covid and Race Preparation
+### Covid and Hampered Race Preparation

 This is a race which took 2 years to happen.

-Kolhapur Tri was originally scheduled for Oct 2020.
-When registration opened in March ‘20, I signed up immediately.
+I’ve signed up for this race in March ‘20.
 This is a local race with growing reputation.
-I was keen to try this out.
-Covid was more a potential threat then, no one knew then that everything will change.
+Originally scheduled for Oct ‘20, Covid pushed this race to ‘22

-As Covid took the entire world in its grip, all events got either cancelled or postponed.
-There was no race in 2021 or 2021.
-For me, this was first race after [Goa 70.3](https://rishisareen.com/triathlon/race%20reports/ironman70-dot-3-goa-oct-19-race-report.html), which was way back in October of 2019.
+For me, this was first race after [Goa 70.3](https://rishisareen.com/triathlon/race%20reports/ironman70-dot-3-goa-oct-19-race-report.html), which happened in Oct ‘19.

-Now on the training front, I still managed to stay consistent.
-WFH allowed to save on the commute time, which gave more time for the training.
+In these 2 years, I was fairly consistent in the training.
+WFH saved the commute time, giving more time for the training.

+On the various tri disciples, this is where I was:

-**Bike** :  With frequent lockdowns and restrictions, I took my bike training indoors.
-While it was born out of necessity, I discovered it [amplifies the progress](https://rishisareen.com/triathlon/cycling/indoortraining-gettingstarted.html).
+**Bike** :  With frequent lockdowns and restrictions, I took to indoor biking on the trainer.
+Soon, I discovered it [is very efficient way to train](https://rishisareen.com/triathlon/cycling/indoortraining-gettingstarted.html).
 All you need is [a good trainer](https://www.wahoofitness.com/devices/indoor-cycling/bike-trainers/kickr-core-buy) and a good training plan.

-I am part of [Purple Patch Triathlon Squad](https://www.purplepatchfitness.com/).
-Their Bike Training Programs and online video sessions are amazing.
+I train with [Purple Patch Triathlon Squad](https://www.purplepatchfitness.com/).
+They have amazing structured Bike Training Programs and the guided video sessions are super.
 MD (As head coach Matt Dixon is called) leads the Video session.
-He mix various skills - Efficient Pedalling Techniques / Hill Climb / High Cadence Work / Low Cadence work / Threshold work.
+He mix various cycling skills - Efficient Pedalling Techniques / Hill Climb / High Cadence Work / Low Cadence work / Threshold work.
 So, despite no outdoor riding in last 2 years, I’ve improved as cyclist.

 **Run:** Running was a mixed bag.
 Good part is I stayed consistent.
 But with no race in the sight, I didn’t push too hard in the run.
+Harsh Delhi Winters and Severe pollution limited outdoor time in last few months.
 So, progress has been slow.
-I had low running mileage.
-Harsh Delhi Winters and Severe pollution limited outdoor time.

 **Swim:** I live in Delhi.
-Here, for most of last 2 years, we had no access to the pools.
-In winters, pools remain shut anyway.
-And in summers, frequent lockdowns limited the pool access.
-Going into Bergman Tri, I had almost nil Swim practice.
+For most of last 2 years, we had no access to the pools.
+Infact, during lockdown, pools were the first one to shut and last one to open back.
+Seems people are safer in indoor closed malls and restaurants compared to pool and stadiums.
+Talk about priorities!
+Anyways!
+So going into Bergman Tri, I had almost no Swim practice.
 The blame is not only on the infra.
 I’ve my share of responsibility.
-I have swim band.
+I have swim bands.
 I need to use more of it when I don't have pool access.

-It was Friday morning (7th Jan), 3 weeks before the race, when I woke up with bad fatigue and cough.
-RT-PCR confirmed the doubt - Covid Positive!!
-I had no option but to halt the training and rest.
-Thankfully, I recovered in a week’s time.
+Additional challenge came 3 weeks before the race.
+I was tested Covid positive on 7th Jan, due to which I had to halt the training for a week.

 ### Race Strategy

 With all these aspects, my Race Strategy for Kolhapur was - Survive the Swim, Go Hard on the Bike and on the Run.

 Swim - 60”, Bike: 2:50, Run : 1:55 was what I was aiming for.

-For Nutrition, it was time to experiment.
-My plan was to aim for ~300 calories per hour and proper electrolytes.
-This time I wanted to push a bit of aggressive carb consumption and observe the body reaction.
-SiS Caffeine Gels was going to be my main fuel.
+I also wanted to use this race as experiment for nutrition strategy, particularly going high on carbs and caffeine.
+My plan was to aim for ~300 calories(75gm carb)  per hour and proper electrolytes.
+I wanted to go for aggressive carb consumption and observe the body reaction.

+I selected SiS Caffeine Gels as my main fuel.
 Each SiS Gel has 22gm of Carbs + 150mg of Caffeine.
-So 2 gels + snickers would give me close to 300 carbs per hour.
+So, 2 gels + snickers would give me close to 300 calories per hour.